mdlnhurmuz/algolab/README.md

 Obs: Use two kernels in one problem: inexact kernel for predicates only (e.g. CGAL::left_turn) and the exact kernel for the non-trivial constructions (e.g. circle.has_on_boundary(point)).

-Steps to run with CGAL \
+Steps to run with CGAL <br>
-1. Run cgal_create_cmake_script
+- Run cgal_create_cmake_script
-2. Add
+- Add
  include( ${CGAL_USE_FILE} ) \
  include( CGAL_CreateSingleSourceCGALProgram ) \
-set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -std=c++11") \
+set(CMAKE_CXX_FLAGS "${CMAKE_CXX_FLAGS} -std=c++11")
-3. cmake . <br>
+- cmake . <br>
-4. make && ./hello-exact
+- make && ./hello-exact

 1. Hit <br>
   For checking the existence of possible intersections, use CGAL::orientation and CGAL::do_intersect.
 If we have a ray with a start point S and a direction D and a line segment with two points X and Y, we compute orientation for (S, D, X) and (S, D, Y) and if these two values are negative, it means that X and Y are on different parts of the ray, so it might be a chance of intersection and we can call do_intersect. \
 2. First hit <br>
 - We do not need roots, but we construct intersection points.
 Therefore, using EPEC makes sense. <br>
 - Input number are up to 51 bits => LONG <br>